YashB63/GFG-Daily-Questions/README.md

     can not be used for both departure of a train and arrival of another train.
 In such cases, we need different platforms.

+Day 35:

+  Q1: Split Array Largest Sum:

+    Given an array arr[] of N elements and a number K., split the given array into K subarrays such that the maximum subarray sum achievable out of K subarrays formed is minimum possible.
+    Find that possible subarray sum.

+  Q2: Power of Numbers:

+    Given a number and its reverse.
+    Find that number raised to the power of its own reverse.

+    Note: As answers can be very large, print the result modulo 10^9 + 7.

+  Q3: The Celebrity Problem:

+    A celebrity is a person who is known to all but does not know anyone at a party.

+    If you go to a party of N people, find if there is a celebrity in the party or not.

+    A square NxN matrix M[][] is used to represent people at the party such that if an element of row i and column j
+    is set to 1 it means ith person knows jth person.

+    Here M[i][i] will always be 0.

+    Note: Follow 0 based indexing.

+    Follow Up: Can you optimize it to O(N)